Chickweed Geometer

 Description

 Adult chickweed geometers typically rest with wings held flat out to the sides.
-Forewings are pointed and dull yellow; each has a pinkish or reddish spot near the center of the wing.
+The forewings are pointed and dull yellow; each has a pinkish or reddish spot near the center of the wing.
 Two pinkish or reddish bands parallel the edges of the wings; in the typical resting posture, the bands on the forewings appear continuous with the bands on the hindwings.
 The antennae of males are featherlike; those of females are threadlike.

 Size